gmbharath12/SwiftSubstring/README.md

 The following examples show how to get a substring in Swift.

-Getting substrings
+**Getting substrings**

 You can get a substring from a string by using subscripts or a number of other methods (for example, prefix, suffix, split).
 You still need to use String.Index and not an Int index for the range, though.
-(See my other answer if you need help with that.)
+[See here](https://stackoverflow.com/questions/39677330/how-does-string-substring-work-in-swift)

 **Beginning of a string**